jordillonch/DeployBundle/README.md

 Zones are a project and environment (e.g. prod_api, our project Api for the production environment).

-Deployer use GitHub repository, a configured branch, and HEAD as a target to deploy.
+Deployer uses GitHub repository, a configured branch, and HEAD as a target to deploy.

 You can use this bundle adding it to your projects via composer (see installation section) but my recommendation is that you create a new project to deploy because you may be want to not have your production configurations in your repository project.
 So it is a good idea to delegate add productions configuration to the deploy system.